mateopozor02/handwritten_digits_recognition/README.md

 # handwritten_digits_recognition
-A project using CNNs to recognize handwritten digits
+A project using CNNs to recognize handwritten digits implementing a GUI for its use.